 Since then nearly half of all those appointed bishops have been women.
 The first woman to be become a diocesan bishop in the Church of England was Rachel Treweek, Bishop of Gloucester.
 Sarah Mullally, the Bishop of London, is the Church’s most senior woman bishop.

 Twenty-six diocesan bishops in the C of E sit as “lords spiritual” in the House of Lords.
 The five sees (or dioceses) of Canterbury, York, London, Durham and Winchester are always represented.
 The remaining 21 bishops in the Lords used to be appointed on the basis of seniority, but legislation passed in March 2015 stipulated that all vacancies arising within the next 10 years would be filled by women if any were eligible.

 The first woman bishop to take her seat was Rachel Treweek.
 There are now four women bishops sitting in the Lords.
 Libby Lane will become eligible to join them when a vacancy arises, when she is installed as Bishop of Derby in the spring of 2019.

 The length of time taken to open the episcopate to women in the Church of England was down to its commitment to make provision for those who were unable to accept the development.
 Those who felt they could not accept the authority and ministry of a female bishop are instead looked after by a provincial episcopal visitor or “flying bishop” who shares their theological position.

 Bishops in the Anglican Communion gather every 10 years for the Lambeth Conference, a time when disagreements between them are often laid bare — most recently and particularly over the issue of homosexuality.
 The first Lambeth Conference to include women bishops was in 1998.
-The next conference will be held in 2020 under the chairmanship of Justin Welby, the Archbishop of Canterbury.
+The next conference was due to be held in 2020 under the chairmanship of Justin Welby, the Archbishop of Canterbury.